R-A-exe/Group5-Project2/README.md

 * [License](#license)

 ## Description

+You are enjoying a pleasant evening of food, drinks, and great conversation with a group of friends.
+Everything is going smoothly until your server presents a bill, and you realize you forgot to ask for separate bills.

 SplitIsh is a cost sharing app that helps its users to monitor their finances by allowing them to split bills with friends, family, roommates etc. A new wallet can be created, an expense added and the group can decide how to split the bill.
 The app also allows its users to track their expenses, spending and budgeting.

 ### User Story: